cameronhill1/Skill-of-Living/README.md

 Core idea of having evolutionary programming that helps us in short-term/survival situations, but as we expand our perspective (like from I to We / Opportunistic to Socialised, so too from we to all / life, etc.), our adaptability comes down to our ability to identify the best ways to rewrite our own code/programming and to quickly do it.
 Eg. avoidance to stillness (with some grey area too), and from I/We to All/Life...
-Whether it's through methods we explore that our now available, or possibilities in the future like biotech and HI...
+Whether it's through methods we explore that are now available, or possibilities in the future like HI...

 ***
-© ch mmxx
+<font size="4">© ch mmxx</font>